 Welcome to Dublin, the capital and social epicenter of the Republic of Ireland, a location jam-packed with sightworthy attractions around virtually every new corner.
 Discover a unique flavor of recreation and adventure along the east coast of Ireland, a unique synthesis of culture and history that has something to offer to for everyone in your travel party.
 From castles to wide open, green spaces, Dublin plays the worthy host of an unusually high number of sights and sounds worth exploring.
 Whenever you’re looking to make authentic North Atlantic history your own in Ireland, check out any one of these recommended famous buildings in Dublin, to instantly upgrade your outing into a winning series of unforgettable adventures.
+First make sure that you are comfortable in one of the best hotels and vacation rentals in the city before you go exploring these architectural triumphs.
 Bring the entire family along when you allow these famous Dublin structures to take center stage!

 A wonderful example of neoclassical Irish architecture, The Custom House was originally constructed in the 18th century and sits on the beautiful bank of the River Liffey.
 Contained within the estate itself are several institutional government constructs, including the Department of Housing, Planning and Local Government.
-Situated between two historic bridges in Dublin, the Butt Bridge, and the Talbot Memorial Bridge, The Custom House is easily identifiable against the blues of the nearby river and has undergone extensive restoration efforts to allow for continued access.
+Situated between two historic bridges in Dublin, the Butt Bridge, and the Talbot Memorial Bridge, This Dublin famous building is easily identifiable against the blues of the nearby river and has undergone extensive restoration efforts to allow for continued access.

 The Custom House